 - Must have a ‘non-climbable zone’ of at least 900mm

-- Gate latches must not be accessible by toddlers and small children
+- Pool gate latches must not be accessible by toddlers and small children

 - Must close and bolt automatically

-Your pool company will likely ensure that the area is fenced off as required during construction, but it’s important for you to be informed on the requirements – just in case something goes wrong.
+Your pool company will likely ensure that the area is fenced off as required during construction, but you need to be informed of the requirements – just in case something goes wrong.

 The pool fencing during construction and installation will be temporary – but why is it needed if there’s no water in the pool?